Skip to main content

 Flight students who are not United States citizens must accomplish 2 additional steps before beginning flight training: a more comprehensive TSA approval process, and an English evaluation.
 In order to comply with these steps, non-US Citizens may not enroll in their first UND Aviation flight training course during their first semester at UND.

-Non-US citizens must register as an Alien Flight Student Candidate with the Transportation Security Administration's Alien Flight Student Program.
-You must have TSA/AFSP approval in order to start flight training.
+Non-US Citizens must apply for a security threat assessment (STA) with the Transportation Security Administration's (TSA) Flight Training Security Program (FTSP), and receive a Determination of Eligibility from the TSA before being able to participate in flight training.
 This is a multi-step process that may take a month or more.
 It is recommended that you start the process no later than 30 days prior to the start of your flight lab.
-You have 180 days after TSA/AFSP approval to begin flight training and must finish within 365 days of approval.
-The TSA/AFSP web site has explicit instructions for you to follow, as well as a help page.
+The duration of your Determination of Eligibility is valid for up to 5 years from the date of issue.
+It is important that you remember to select UND as your training provider in order for UND to create training events prior to each course of your flight training.
+The TSA FTSP website has explicit instructions for you to follow as well as a help page.

-The following is an approximate breakdown of the steps required to obtain AFSP approval:
+The following is an approximate breakdown of the steps required to obtain FTSP approval:

 1. Register at UND for a class that includes flight training.

-9. At the start of the semester you must go to Records to enroll in the flight portion of your training.
-Students will need all of the documents used when registering with the TSA/AFSP, including the payment receipt.
-Your picture will be taken for submission to the TSA/AFSP.
+10. At the start of the semester you will go to Records to enroll in the flight portion of your training.
+Students will bring their documentation.
+Your picture will be taken for submission to the TSA FTSP.
 When this is accomplished, flight training can begin.

-For questions regarding the TSA/AFSP process, contact Diane Thureen, Flight Training Records Manager.
+For questions regarding the TSA FTSP process, contact TSAapproval@aero.UND.edu.

 English Evaluations